kmshin1397/ETSimulations/docs/Simulation.rst

         The TEM-simulator configuration text file to apply to each simulation.
 An example is provided in the templates folder.

     * **coord** :  string
-        TheTEM-simulator particle coordinates text file to use as a reference for placing particles in each generated tiltseries.
+        The TEM-simulator particle coordinates text file to use as a reference for placing particles in each generated tiltseries.
+This file provides positions in units of pixels, with the origin at the center of the tiltseries.
 An example for this is also provided in the templates folder.

     * **num\_stacks** : integer
         The number of tilt stacks to generate